-2022 - 2023 SJCSD Middle School Math Progression
+2023 - 2024 SJCSD Middle School Math Progression

 Multiple data points to include assessment scores and course grades are used in determining placement.
+The course offerings listed after Geometry is not an exhaustive list and are site dependent.

-Academic performance, summer work, FSA scores and teacher recommendation may be considered in student placement.
+Academic performance, summer work FAST scores and teacher recommendation may be considered in student placement.
 Student placement is at the discretion of the principal.
-Consistent with school board rules and in accordance with state statute [1012.28 (5) F.S.], the Superintendent has designated the principal of the school as the final authority in the placement of students in programs or classes.
+Consistent with school board rules and in accordance with state statue [1012.28 (5) F.S.], the Superintendent has designated the principal of the school as the final authority in the placement of students in programs or classes.

-D. Assessment, Instructional Support, and Progress Monitoring
+Assessment, Instructional Support, and Progress Monitoring

-State Assessments 1008.25(2)(b)1 F.S., 1008.22 F.S.
+State Assessments 1008.22 F.S.

-Participation in the statewide testing program, which consists of the FSA, State End-of Course (EOC) assessments and alternate assessments, is mandatory for all K-12 students attending public schools.
-The assessment of reading shall be administered annually in grades 3-10 and includes writing in grades 4-10, math in grades 4-Geometry, and science in grades 5 and 8.
+Participation in the statewide testing program, which consist of the FAST, State End-of-Course (EOC) assessments and alternate assessments, is mandatory for all K-12 students attending public schools.
+These assessments of reading shall be administered annually in grades 3-10 and includes writing in grades 4-10, math in grades 4-